knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 ## (Optional) Specify the initial offset

 By default the `KafkaSource` starts consuming from the `latest` offset in each partition.
-In case you want to consume from the earliest, use this field to configure that same.
+In case, you want to consume from the earliest offset, use this field to configure the same.

    ```yaml
    apiVersion: sources.knative.dev/v1beta1